Zahab163/StoryTelling_HousingAnaysis/README.md

 - **Histograms**: Reveal frequency and skewness of price and area
 - **Scatter Plot**: Price vs Area, color-coded by bedroom count
 - **Bar Chart**: Average price per bedroom category
+- **Correlation Heatmap** : Categorical variables were encoded using pd.get_dummies() to compute correlations.
+-**Pair Plot Analysis**: Used to explore relationships between numerical variables and how they vary across categories.

+-

+
+-

 All plots are created using Seaborn and Matplotlib for clear and informative visuals.